ericpelland/Angular-6-Base-Project/README.md

 This project is still in the beginning stages of development.
 To test fillout the required firebase authentication information in the environment file.

 The purpose of this project is to give a good starting point to most web apps.
+With only front end technologies this project can do most task a web app will need.
+You can safely interact with the database and handle authentication without the need of a backend.
 I have integrated with firebase authentication, and the firebase database, implemented routing, route guards, and very simple statistics and error handling/storing.

 # Base Project